If your business is looking into how to implement a winning B2B SEO strategy, you’ve come to the right place.

 By now, you’ll have a ton of keywords down on paper and you’re ready to start progressing further along in the process.

-As you continue to do keyword research, there’s a few things to keep in mind:
+As you continue to do keyword research, there are a few things to keep in mind:

 This is where content strategy comes into play.